Rice bowl with chicken, frozen entree, prepared (includes fried, teriyaki, and sweet and sour varieties)

 Compare Rice bowl with chicken, frozen entree, prepared (includes fried, teriyaki, and sweet and sour varieties)

-See how Rice bowl with chicken, frozen entree, prepared (includes fried, teriyaki, and sweet and sour varieties) compares to other foods:
+See how Rice bowl with chicken, frozen entree, prepared (includes fried, teriyaki, and sweet and sour varieties) compares to other foods in terms of nutrition:

-- Rice bowl with chicken, frozen entree, prepared (includes fried, teriyaki, and sweet and sour varieties) vs Macaroni and cheese, dry mix, prepared with 2% milk and 80% stick margarine from dry mix
+- Rice bowl with chicken, frozen entree, prepared (includes fried, teriyaki, and sweet and sour varieties) vs Ravioli, meat-filled, with tomato sauce or meat sauce, canned

-- Rice bowl with chicken, frozen entree, prepared (includes fried, teriyaki, and sweet and sour varieties) vs Macaroni and cheese, frozen entree
+- Rice bowl with chicken, frozen entree, prepared (includes fried, teriyaki, and sweet and sour varieties) vs Beef stew, canned entree

-- Rice bowl with chicken, frozen entree, prepared (includes fried, teriyaki, and sweet and sour varieties) vs Potato salad with egg
+- Rice bowl with chicken, frozen entree, prepared (includes fried, teriyaki, and sweet and sour varieties) vs Chicken pot pie, frozen entree, prepared

-- Rice bowl with chicken, frozen entree, prepared (includes fried, teriyaki, and sweet and sour varieties) vs Pulled pork in barbecue sauce
+- Rice bowl with chicken, frozen entree, prepared (includes fried, teriyaki, and sweet and sour varieties) vs Beef, corned beef hash, with potato, canned

 More in Meals, Entrees, and Side Dishes